Skip to content Back to Top

 The FLC programs are designed to ensure that the admission of foreign nationals to work in the United States will not adversely affect the job opportunities, wages and working conditions of U.S. workers.

-Information from the Alaska SWA regarding employee rights as an H-2A worker:
+Information from the Alaska State Workforce Agency (SWA) regarding employee rights as an H-2A worker:

 Information from the Alaska SWA regarding employee rights as an H-2B worker: